Short-term Disability Policy for Administrators and Staff

 An employee who is back to work for more than 30 calendar days and becomes disabled from the same illness will be considered to have a relapse.
 The 180-day period will begin on the first day the employee is unable to work due to the relapse.

-An employee who has returned to work for any length of time and becomes disabled from an illness unrelated to previous periods of disability will be considered to have a new illness.
+An employee who has returned to work for any length of time and becomes disabled from an illness unrelated to the previous periods of disability will be considered to have a new illness.
 The 180-day period will begin on the first day the employee is unable to work because of the new illness.
-Payment will be made for the new 130 work days as described above, regardless of how many days the employee used for prior disabilities until the employee's short-term disability bank is exhausted.
+Payment will be made for the new 130 work days as described above, regardless of how many days the employee used for prior disabilities, until the employee’s Short-Term Disability Bank is exhausted.

 Employees who have exhausted sick and bank days are considered to be on unpaid Short-Term Disability for the remainder of six months.

 While on Short-Term Disability, the employee is responsible for keeping the immediate supervisor informed of his/her location and condition.